 -by Lori Ferguson

 Raleigh is rural at heart.
-Though it’s a state capital, home of more than 10 post-secondary institutions, global businesses, and world class entertainment and restaurants, Raleigh is very rural in character.
-You’re never less than a short drive from farmers’ fields, forests and outdoor walking/biking opportunities.
+Though it’s a state capital, home of more than 10 post-secondary institutions, global businesses, and world-class entertainment and restaurants, Raleigh is very rural in character.
+You’re never less than a short drive from farmers’ fields, forests, and outdoor walking/biking opportunities.
+Raleigh is very kid-friendly, with lots of parks, museums, and family-friendly events.

 Biking, Walking and Hiking in Raleigh, NC